B.A. IN DIGITAL COMMUNICATION & MULTIMEDIA JOURNALISM

 The Department of Journalism and Digital Communication operates our own working newsroom: the Neighborhood News Bureau, which provides educational opportunities for students and service to the community.

 REQUIREMENTS FOR THE B.A.
-IN JOURNALISM AND DIGITAL COMMUNICATION (MASS COMMUNICATION)
+IN DIGITAL COMMUNICATION & MULTIMEDIA JOURNALISM

-To be admitted as a major in Journalism and Media Studies, students must have completed general education requirements or a minimum of 45 hours with a 2.75 minimum overall grade-point average, including ENC 1101 and 1102 with a grade of “C” or higher (no “C-”) in each.
+To be admitted as a major in Digital Communiation and Multimedia Journalism, students must have completed general education requirements or a minimum of 45 hours with a 2.75 minimum overall grade-point average, including ENC 1101 and 1102 with a grade of “C” or higher (no “C-”) in each.
 Applicants must establish a minimum score of 70 percent on the Department of Journalism and Digital Communication’s English Diagnostic Test (EDT) prior to being permitted to enroll in JOU 2100 (Introduction to Reporting).
 Students who take the pre-core MMC 2100 (Writing for the Mass Media) at USFSP will take the EDT as part of that curriculum.
 (Students who transfer MMC 2100 or its equivalent from another school must pass the EDT at USFSP with a score of at least 70 percent.)
-All three courses in the mass communications pre-core curriculum (MMC 2100, MMC 3602* and VIC 3001) must be completed with a minimum grade of “C” before any other mass communication course may be taken.
-Students failing to achieve a minimum grade of “C” in MMC 2100, MMC 3602 and VIC 3001 will not be allowed to major in the department.
-A 2.5 GPA in mass communication courses is required for graduation.
+All three courses in the pre-core curriculum (MMC 2100, MMC 3602* and VIC 3001) must be completed with a minimum grade of “C” before any other course in the major may be taken.
+Students failing to achieve a minimum grade of “C” in MMC 2100, MMC 3602 and VIC 3001 will not be allowed to major in the Department.
+A 2.5 GPA in major coursework is required for graduation.

-The mass communication major requires nine hours of pre-core curriculum courses (MMC 2100, MMC 3602 and VIC 3001) and 35 hours that include required and selective sequence courses in the department for a total of 44 hours in mass communication.
-Six hours in mass communication writing courses (six hours in addition to MMC 2100) are a part of the graduation requirement.
+The major requires nine hours of pre-core curriculum courses (MMC 2100, MMC 3602 and VIC 3001) and 35 hours that include required and selective sequence courses in the Department, for a total of 44 hours.
+Six hours in writing courses (in addition to MMC 2100) are a part of the graduation requirement.

-Students in the mass communication concentration are required to take a minimum of 72 hours in courses outside the journalism department, with no fewer than 65 of those hours in the basic liberal arts and sciences.
-(Liberal Arts courses are listed in materials available from the undergraduate adviser at the Academic Advising Center in Davis Hall.)
-No more than 44 hours of mass communication courses may be applied toward the bachelor’s degree.
+Students must take a minimum of 72 hours in courses outside the Journalism Department, with no fewer than 65 of those hours in the basic Liberal Arts and sciences.
+(Liberal Arts courses are listed in materials available from the undergraduate adviser at the Academic Advising Center.)
+No more than 44 hours of courses in the major may be applied toward the bachelor’s degree.

-Journalism majors taking more than 44 hours of coursework in the content areas of journalism and media studies, regardless of the departments in which those courses are listed, must add those to the hours required for graduation, which may result in raised tuition fees.
-Advisers help students ensure that they meet this accreditation-required role.
+Digital Communication and Multimedia Journalism majors taking more than 44 hours of coursework in the content areas of journalism and media studies, regardless of the departments in which those courses are listed, must add those to the hours required for graduation, which may result in raised tuition fees.

-At least 22 hours of courses taken in residence (online or on-campus) within the JDC department at USFSP.
-All material submitted by students as assignments in writing, reporting, editing, photography and electronic newsgathering or production classes is assumed to be available for publication or broadcast.
+At least 22 hours of courses must be taken in residence (online or on-campus) within the JDC department at USF.
+All material submitted by students, such as assignments in writing, reporting, editing, photography and digital newsgathering or production classes, is assumed to be available for publication or broadcast.
 The Department of Journalism and Digital Communication publishes material on our web pages and submits material to professional and campus affiliates.

-Sign Language may be used as an option by mass communication majors to fulfill the language requirement.
+Sign Language may be used as an option by Digital Communication and Multimedia Journalism majors to fulfill the language requirement.

-Most JDC courses have prerequisites as specified in the catalog course description (these prerequisites are separate from the State-mandated Common Prerequisites for program admission listed in the USF St. Petersburg catalog).
-The mass communication major takes at least four semesters to complete.
-Some courses are offered only during the day or evening one time each academic year.
-Students are assigned faculty advisers within the department to ensure that students are making progress toward graduation.
+Most courses have prerequisites, as specified in catalog course descriptions (these prerequisites are separate from the State-mandated Common Prerequisites for program admission listed in the USF catalog).
+The major takes at least four semesters to complete.
+Some courses are offered only during the day or evening once each academic year.
+Students are assigned faculty advisers within the Department to ensure that students are making progress toward graduation.

 PREREQUISITES (STATE-MANDATED COMMON PREREQUISITES)

-Transfer students wishing to become majors in mass communication should complete the A.A. degree at a Florida state community college.
+Transfer students wishing to become majors in Digital Communication and Multimedia Journalism should complete the A.A. degree at a Florida state community college.
 Some courses required for the major may also meet General Education Requirements thereby transferring maximum hours to the university.
 If students transfer without an A.A. degree and have fewer than 60 semester hours of acceptable credit, the students must meet the university’s entering freshman requirements including ACT or SAT test scores, GPA, and course requirements.